alisw/MachineLearningHEP/machine_learning_hep/analysis/README.md

 # Analysis and systematics

-**NOTE** This README is not yet valid but already here to highlight the ideas and workflows.

 ## Overview

 First of all, everything in here is basically an **Analyzer**.
 These objects can be handled by an `AnalysisManager`.